 All shirts worn for athletic practices and field day should be modest, loose fitting, in good repair (no holes, torn sleeves, etc.), should be worn either tucked in or well over the waist of the pants/shorts if not tucked in.
 No midriffs may be shown.
-T-shirts are preferred-no tank tops, camisoles, or sports bras may be worn as outergarments.
+T-shirts are preferred-no tank tops, camisoles, or sports bras may be worn as outer-garments.
 Sleeveless shirts may be worn if modest.

-Pants/shorts should be modest, in good repair (no holes, torn sleeves, etc.) Pants should be worn at the waist and should be no shorter than mid-thigh, and no-longer than just below the knee.
-No short-shorts or long baggy shorts may be worn.
+Pants/shorts should be modest, in good repair (no holes, torn sleeves, etc.) No short-shorts or long baggy shorts may be worn.
 No boxers or undergarments may be visible.
-No yoga pants.